glic3rinu/passlib/docs/lib/passlib.registry.rst

     All password hashes registered with passlib
     can be imported by name from the :mod:`passlib.hash` module.
-    This is true just just of the built-in hashes, but for any hash registered with the registration functions in this module.
+    This is true not just of the built-in hashes, but for any hash registered with the registration functions in this module.